Home / Grant Stone / What’s the Best Service Boot for Your Budget? (2025)

 In what used to be the most heavily populated price point, there are only a couple choices here that are worth considering.

-The Helm Zind comes in at well under $400.
+The Helm Hollis comes in at well under $400.
 While not as overbuilt as some other options on this list, it has a great sleek shape that fits the design that most people are looking for in a service boot.
-Even better, since Helm set their price at $295, they’ve kept it steady.
-Even as other brands continue to raise prices.
-Full review here.
+While Helm has put it out of production in favor of the beefier Hollis, you can find a review of the Zind here: Full review here.

 While I have only had less-than-stellar experiences with Truman personally, I have to admit.
 At this point, their price point is becoming increasingly appealing.
 They are the most affordable made-in-USA service boot at this point.
 With interesting designs, it might be worth rolling the dice on a pair.